aboutcode-org/scancode-toolkit/docs/source/rst_snippets/basic_options.rst

 .. include::  /rst_snippets/note_snippets/basic_clpieu.rst

+-dir, --additional_directories PATH

+          Include paths to directories containing additional licenses and rules to use in license detection.
+This can be used multiple times for multiple directories.

+          Sub-Option of - ``--license``

 --generated                  Classify automatically generated code files with a flag.

 --max-email INT              Report only up to INT emails found in a